dkbruce/sudoku/README.md

 ## Acknowledgement

-Thanks to [newcoder](http://newcoder.io/gui/) for the guide.
-I was not familiar with tkinter beforehand, so most of the front-end code is based on his tutorial.
+Thanks to [newcoder](http://newcoder.io/gui/) for the guide on writing the tkinter code.
+I was not familiar with it beforehand, so most of the front-end is based on his tutorial.